foss-for-synopsys-dwc-arc-processors/embarc_applications/ilight_smartdevice/README.md

 # iLight SmartDevice Application
-This application is designed to show how to develop a **Smart Device** using embARC. iLight can be controlled by gestures and iOS App.It has lots of working modes and can make great convenience for you in your daily life.The connection between EMSK and the SmartPhone is based on bluetooth.
+This application is designed to show how to develop a **Smart Device** using embARC. iLight can be controlled by **gestures** and **iOS App**.It has lots of working modes and can make great convenience for you in your daily life.The connection between EMSK and the SmartPhone is based on **bluetooth**.
 Let's start a interesting trip with iLight!

 * [Introduction](#introduction)
 	* [Function](#function)